XanderDwyl/xanderdwyl.github.io/_posts/2015-05-03-basic-website-scraping-using-python-part-1.md

 # print the website page element
 print webpage
 {% endhighlight %}

-Now, just read in advance about Regular Expression.
-On my next post I will discuss on how Regular Expression works in web scraping.
-For now, we can play around on displayed render HTML for a certain website page.
+We can play around on displayed render HTML for a certain website page and I will give you enough time to analyze the pattern on the render HTML.
+On my next post I will discuss on how Regular Expression works in web scraping, just read in advance about Regular Expression.

 Feel free to send me a message or comment on the box below.